Bluedot-Innovation/documentation/docs/integrations/Segment.md

 Segment integration
 ===================

-Bluedot is a location platform that provides an accurate and simple geofencing platform for apps.
-After integrating the Bluedot SDK and setting geofences, customer’s can create personalised location-based experiences for their users.
+Rezolve is a location platform that provides an accurate and simple geofencing platform for apps.
+After integrating the Rezolve Point SDK and setting geofences, customer’s can create personalised location-based experiences for their users.

 Segment provides the customer data infrastructure that helps businesses put their customers first.
 Using Segment, companies can collect, unify and connect their first-party data to over 200 marketing, analytics and data warehouse tools.